iPad mini 2 with Retina display review

 iPad mini 2 review: Retina display

-The new iPad mini offers double the resolution of the original iPad mini at 2,048x1,536 pixels.
+The iPad mini 2 offers double the resolution of the original iPad mini at 2,048x1,536 pixels.
 This is the same number of pixels as the iPad Air, but because the screen is smaller, there are more pixels per inch (324ppi, compared to 264ppi on the Air).
+The iPad mini 3 has the same resolution, despite the fact that Apple made some improvements to the screen of the iPad Air 2 it didn't touch the screen of the iPad mini 2.
+Read our review of the iPad Air 2.

 Apple uses 'Retina' as the term to describe a display that has a high enough pixel density that the human eye can't make out individual pixels at all.
 See: What is a Retina display?